Skip to main content

 • Use a service: the item is labor, fees, or non-stock work with no inventory or shipping behavior.

 Do not use the parent as the stocked item A variant parent organizes choices.
 Stock, serials, pricing overrides, listings, package data, and components belong on the child variant when the choice matters.
+Approved vendors and purchase policies are maintained from the parent product.

 Review The Variants Tab